Check out my custom vibration dampener

 Some shoes will reduce EVA foam or replace it with alternative technologies, such as a Nike Zoom Air unit, to reduce weight, but many contend it doesn’t provide the same comfort level.

-Compared to other disadvantages, this is where technological advancements have allowed lightweight tennis shoes to be as comfortable as any other, but it ultimately depends on the shoe.
+Compared to other disadvantages, this is where technological advancements have allowed lighter shoes to be as comfortable as any other, but it ultimately depends on the shoe.

-Let’s look at my favorite picks for the best lightweight tennis shoes for men and women, starting with the reigning champion for the lightest.
+Let’s look at my favorite picks of the lightest shoes for men and women, starting with the reigning champion for the lightest.

 I’ve included a table of my favorite picks below for a quick comparison of each shoe’s weight based on a men’s size 10.5 and a women’s size 8.5.